How Much Survival Cash Should You have for an Emergency?

 When preparing for the worst, having an adequate supply of emergency cash can make all the difference.
 While most Preppers choose to focus on having a stockpile of food, water, and emergency supplies, the fact of the matter is that even a moderate amount of survival cash can help you in a time of emergency.

-Unfortunately, navigating the world of emergency cash can be a difficult chore.
+Navigating the world of emergency cash can be a difficult chore.
 There's lots of advice out there that can be confusing, misleading, or simply unhelpful when you're trying to figure out what's best for your needs.
 To help you out, we'll run through the basics of what you need to know about survival cash.
 We'll talk about why you need emergency cash, how much you should have on hand, where you should store it safely in your home, and any other tidbits of information you should consider.
-Let's get to it.

 Why have emergency cash